NLeSC/the-turing-way/book/website/reproducible-research/testing/testing-guidance.md

 <a name="Use_test_doubles_stubs_mocking_where_appropriate"></a>
 ### Use test doubles/stubs/mocking where appropriate

 If a test fails it should be constructed such that it is as easy to trace the source of the failure as possible.
 This becomes problematic if a piece of code you want to test unavoidably depends on other things.
-For example if a test for a piece of code that interacts with the web fails, that could be because the code has a bug *or* because there is a problem with the internet connection.
-Similarly if a test for a piece of code that uses an object fails it could be because there is a bug in the code being tested, or a problem with the object (which should be tested by its own, separate tests).
+For example, if a test for a piece of code that interacts with the web fails, that could be because the code has a bug *or* because there is a problem with the internet connection.
+Similarly, if a test for a piece of code that uses an object fails it could be because there is a bug in the code being tested, or a problem with the object (which should be tested by its own, separate tests).
 These dependencies should be eliminated from tests, if possible.
 This can be done by using test replacements (test doubles) in the place of the real dependencies.
 Test doubles can be classified as follows:

 - A dummy object is passed around but never used, meaning its methods are never called.
-Such an object can for example be used to fill the parameter list of a method.
+Such an object can, for example, be used to fill the parameter list of a method.
 - Fake objects have working implementations, but are usually simplified.
-For example, they use an in memory database and not a real database.
+For example, they use an in-memory database and not a real database.
-- A stub is a partial implementation for an interface or class with the purpose of using an instance of this stub during testing.
+- A stub is a partial implementation for an interface or class to use an instance of this stub during testing.
 Stubs usually don’t respond to anything outside what’s programmed in for the test.
 Stubs may also record information about calls.
 - A mock object is a dummy implementation for an interface or a class in which you define the output of certain method calls.
 Mock objects are configured to perform a certain behaviour during a test.
 They typically record the interaction with the system and tests can validate that.

 Test doubles can be passed to other objects which are tested.

 You can create mock objects manually (via code) or use a mock framework to simulate these classes.
 Mock frameworks allow you to create mock objects at runtime and define their behaviour.
-The classical example for a mock object is a data provider.
-In production an implementation to connect to the real data source is used.
+The classical example of a mock object is a data provider.
+In production, an implementation to connect to the real data source is used.
 But for testing a mock object simulates the data source and ensures that the test conditions are always the same.